Nithya Venkat is a skin care enthusiast who loves to research and write about topics that involves all aspects of skin care.

 - lodging of dirt and germs in the pores

-Taking care of large pores on your skin is easy when you know-how.
+Taking care of large pores on your skin is easy when you know how to.

 How to Take Care of Large Pores